Burmese cat: Coat and colour

-The breed's original standard colour is a distinctively rich dark brown (genetically black), variously known as sable (USA), brown (UK, Australia) or seal (New Zealand).
-It is the result of the Burmese gene (c^{b}), part of the albino series.
-This gene causes a reduction in the amount of pigment produced, converting black into brown and rendering all other colours likewise paler than their usual expression.
-The action of the gene also produces the modified colourpoint effect, which is more noticeable in young kittens.
+The breed's original standard colour is a distinctively rich dark brown colour (genetically black), variously known as sable (USA), brown (UK, Australia) or seal (New Zealand).
+It is the result of the Burmese gene (c^{b}c^{b}).
+This gene causes a reduction in the amount of pigment produced, converting black into warm brown on the non-pointed parts (torso), and similarly rendering all other coat colours paler than their usual expression.

 The first blue Burmese was born in 1955 in Britain, followed by red, cream, and tortoiseshell over the next decades.
-Chocolate ("champagne" in the USA) first appeared in the United States.
-Lilac ("platinum" in the USA), the last major variant to appear, was likewise developed in the USA beginning in 1971.
-Currently, the British GCCF standard recognises solid brown, chocolate, blue, lilac, red and cream, as well as the tortoiseshell pattern on a base of brown, chocolate, blue or lilac.
+Chocolate first appeared in the United States.
+Lilac, the last major variant to appear, was likewise developed in the USA beginning in 1971.
+Currently, the British GCCF standard recognises solid brown, chocolate, blue, lilac, red, and cream, as well as the tortoiseshell pattern on a base of brown, chocolate, blue or lilac.

-In the USA, chocolate ("champagne"), blue, and lilac ("platinum") cats were first formally considered a separate breed, the Malayan, in 1979.
-This distinction was abolished in 1984, but until 2010, the CFA continued to place the brown ("sable") Burmese into a separate division, bundling all other recognised colours into a "dilute division" and judging them separately.
-Currently, the CFA standard still recognises the Burmese only in sable, blue, chocolate ("champagne"), and lilac ("platinum").
+In the USA, chocolate, blue, and lilac cats were first formally considered a separate breed, the Malayan, in 1979.
+This distinction was abolished in 1984, but until 2010, the CFA continued to place the brown (sable) Burmese into a separate division, bundling all other recognised colours into a "dilute division" and judging them separately.
+Currently, the CFA standard still recognises the Burmese only in sable, blue, chocolate, and lilac.

 Other colours have been developed from this initial base set, with varying degrees of popularity and recognition.
 In 1989 a cinnamon breeding programme was started in the Netherlands; the first fawn kitten was born in 1998.
 Cinnamon, fawn, caramel, and apricot Burmese have also been developed in New Zealand, as have tortoiseshell variants of all these colours.
 A new colour mutation ("russet") appeared in New Zealand in 2007.
 This line has an initially dark pigment in the cats' coats, which fades as they grow, eventually becoming a paler orange colour.